BlossomiShymae/RiotBlossom/BlossomiShymae.RiotBlossomDocs/content/get-started/get-started.md

-# Tutorial: Get started with RiotBlossom
+# Tutorial: Get started with RiotBlossom using .NET Core CLI

 This totes awesome tutorial will show you how to install RiotBlossom and make a request to the Riot Games API using .NET Core CLI!